input-output-hk/cardano-node-wiki/Benchmarking.md

 Also, please make sure you have access to [cardano-ops](https://github.com/input-output-hk/cardano-ops) repository.
 You need it to be able to push in our branch `bench-master`.

-## Benchmarking Profiles: Intro

-Each benchmark has a **profile**.
-The profile is a set of parameters that specify its particular details.

-Clone `cardano-ops` repository, go to it, switch to `bench-master` branch and find `bench/profile-definitions.jq` file.
-This file describes existing profiles, we'll explore it later.

 ## Working on Bench Deployer: Main Rules

 Now log in to `bench-deployer` server using `ssh bench` command.